getify/You-Dont-Know-JS/scope-closures/ch4.md

     })();
     ```

-    Again, if these files are loaded separately as normal standalone .js files in a browser environment, each top-level variable declaration will end up as a global variable, since the global scope is the only shared resource between these two separate files -- they're independent programs, from the perspective of the JS engine.
+    Again, if these files are loaded separately as normal standalone .js files in a browser environment, each top-level variable declaration will end up as a global variable, since the global scope is the only shared resource between these two separate files—they're independent programs, from the perspective of the JS engine.

 In addition to (potentially) accounting for where an application's code resides during run-time, and how each piece is able to access the other pieces to cooperate, the global scope is also where: